endoflife-date/endoflife.date/products/scala.md

 | 11 (LTS)    | 3.0.0, 2.13.0, 2.12.4, 2.11.12 |
 | 8 (LTS)     | 3.0.0, 2.13.0, 2.12.0, 2.11.0  |

+* = forthcoming; support available in nightly builds

+Even when a version combination isn’t listed as supported, most features might still work.

-Using the latest patch version is always recommended.
+Using latest patch version of Scala is always recommended.

+Lightbend offers commercial support for Scala 2.
+The linked page includes contact information for inquiring about supported and recommended versions.